pablodcruz/Mexico250210/review-notes/week5-review-1.md

   Is needed to use `await`, but an async function doesn't necessarily need to use `await` to work.

 ## More JavaScript

+### Template literals
+ - Template Strings use back-ticks (``) rather than the quotes ("") to define a string.
+ - Template String provide an easy way to interpolate variables and expressions into strings.

 ### Spread Operator
 - **Functionality:**